EasyCorp/EasyAdminBundle/Resources/doc/tutorials/customizing-admin-controller.md

     customize the backend.
 It allows your application to hook on any event to modify the behavior of the `AdminController` without having to override it.

-In case you backend is very complex, you can even combine both methods in the same application.
+In case your backend is very complex, you can even combine both methods.

 Customization Based on Controller Methods
 -----------------------------------------